JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/04-Debug-Trace/01-Monad-Natural-Transformers.md

-# Lifting Effects via MonadEffect
+# Monad Natural Transformers

-Before we can continue further, we need to review a concept, see the problem it creates, and determine its solution.
+Before we can continue further, we need to review a concept, see the problem it creates, and show both possible solutions.

-## Reducing a Monad chain into its final value
+## Reducing a Monad Chain into Its Final Value

 Let's say we have two monads, `Box1` and `Box2` that have the same implementations for their `Bind` type class instances:
 ```purescript